 License

-Both Ente and Peergos have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Ente appears to have several advantages over Peergos, particularly in popularity, growth and features.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Java.
-However, they differ in their additional technology choices: Ente uses JavaScript, CSS, Typescript, JSX, Python, Next.js, Golang, Rust, C, Objective-C, Ruby, C++, Swift, Kotlin, Tauri, Dart.
+However, they differ in their additional technology choices: Ente uses JavaScript, CSS, Typescript, JSX, Python, Next.js, Golang, C, Rust, Objective-C, Swift, C++, Ruby, Kotlin, Tauri, Dart.

 Peergos has been in development longer, starting 13 years ago, compared to Ente which began 4 years ago.
 This 9.3-year head start suggests Peergos may have more mature features and established processes.